gitter-badger/AudMonkey/modules/mod-nyq-bench/Readme.txt

 2)  The NyqBench effect is just my (Leland Lucius) hairbrained idea and it may not produce desired results.

-For Mac and Linux user, you must change the AUDACITY_DIR variable at the top of your Makefile to point to the base of the AudMonkey source directory.
+For Mac and Linux user, you must change the AUDMONKEY_DIR variable at the top of your Makefile to point to the base of the AudMonkey source directory.